How to Load Weather Data Using Python?

 CSVText = csv.reader(codecs.iterdecode(CSVBytes, 'utf-8'))

-The raw data is simply a table of weather data rows.
-In this case the historical weather data for each day requested.
-Obviously, your production code will do something far more useful with the data.
+The raw data is a table of weather data rows.
+In this case, the historical weather data for each day is requested.

 name,datetime,tempmax,tempmin,temp,feelslikemax,feelslikemin,feelslike,dew,humidity,precip,precipprob,precipcover,preciptype,snow,snowdepth,windgust,windspeed,winddir,sealevelpressure,cloudcover,visibility,solarradiation,solarenergy,uvindex,severerisk,sunrise,sunset,moonphase,conditions,description,icon,stations